 Historical and archaeological evidence points to the Navajo people entering the Southwest around 1400 AD.
 Their oral history still contains stories of that migration as the journey began in eastern Alaska and northwestern Canada centuries after their ancestors made the journey across the Bering Land Bridge from central Asia, about 10,000 years ago.
 They were primarily hunter-gatherers until they came into contact with the Pueblo peoples and learned the basics of how to survive in this significantly drier climate.
 Navajo oral history points to a long relationship between the Navajos and the Puebloans as they learned from and traded with each other.

 When the Americans arrived in force after 1846, things began to change.
 The first fifteen years were marked by broken promises and treaties by the Americans, leading to increasing raids by the Navajo and animosities on both sides.
 Finally, Brigadier General James H. Carleton ordered Colonel Kit Carson to round up the Navajo and transport them to Bosque Redondo in eastern New Mexico for internment.
 Carson succeeded only by engaging in a scorched earth campaign in which his troops swept through Navajo country killing anyone carrying a weapon and destroying any crops, livestock and dwellings they found.
-Facing starvation and death, the last band of Navajos surrendered at Canyon de Chelly.
+Facing starvation and death, the last band of Navajos surrendered at Canyon de Chelly in 1864.

-Carson's campaign in 1864 led straight into "the Long Walk" to Bosque Redondo, a 300-mile trek during which at least 10% of the people died along the way.
+Carson's campaign in 1864 led straight into "the Long Walk" to Bosque Redondo, a 300-mile trek during which at least 10% of the tribe died along the way.
 At Bosque Redondo they discovered the government had not allocated an adequate supply of water, livestock, provisions or firewood to support the 4,000-5,000 people being interned there.
 They also discovered on arrival that the government had also interned people from another tribe there, deadly enemies of the Navajo.
 The Army also did little to protect the Navajo from raids by other tribes or by local Anglo citizens.
-Another 10% of the Navajo Nation died there and those still alive almost wished they'd died, too.
+Another 10% of the Navajo Nation died there and those still alive in 1868 almost wished they'd died, too.

 The failure was such that the Federal government and the Navajo negotiated a treaty that allowed the people to walk back to a reservation that was only a shadow of their former territory little more than a couple years after they had been forced out.
-However, succeeding years have seen additions to the reservation until today it is the largest Native American Reservation in the 48 contiguous states.
+However, the years since have seen additions to the reservation until today it is the largest Native American Reservation in the 48 contiguous states.

 Large deposits of uranium ore were discovered on the Navajo Nation after World War II but the mining that followed ignored basic environmental protection for the workers, the waterways and the land.
 The Navajo have made claims of high rates of cancer and lung disease from the environmental contamination but the Federal government has yet to offer comprehensive compensation.
 What compensation has been offered has been held up by a Congress seemingly intent on waiting for those workers to die.